netsec-ethz/scion-apps/_examples/shttp/README.md

 # Examples for HTTP over SCION/QUIC

-This directory contains small example programs that show how HTTP/3 over SCION/QUIC can be used for servers, proxies, and clients.
+This directory contains small example programs that show how HTTP can be used over SCION/QUIC for servers, proxies, and clients.

 See also the package [shttp](../../pkg/shttp/README.md) for the underlaying library code.

-### Preparation:
+### Preparation

 Clone the repository netsec-ethz/scion-apps: